CNC Software for Machining and Manufacturing | Autodesk

 CAVALIER TOOL & MANUFACTURING

-As “metal-removal experts”, Cavalier relies on the powerful and user-friendly Autodesk PowerMill CNC software to optimise the company’s spindle utilisation, allowing it to use smaller cutters with consistent cutter paths and significantly reducing machine time.
+As “metal-removal experts,” Cavalier relies on the powerful and user-friendly Autodesk PowerMill CNC software to optimize the company’s spindle utilization, allowing it to use smaller cutters with consistent cutter paths and significantly reducing machine time.

 Image courtesy of Cavalier Tool and Manufacturing

-Hear how Precision Mould & Machining improved productivity, quality and the bottom line since switching its legacy CAD/CAM software to Autodesk PowerShape and PowerMill for its 3-axis and 5-axis CNC machining.
+Hear how Precision Mold & Machining improved productivity, quality, and the bottom line since switching its legacy CAD/CAM software to Autodesk PowerShape and PowerMill for its 3-axis and 5-axis CNC machining.

 Learn more about CNC machining software with these helpful resources from Autodesk.